 People who drink recklessly or don’t drink responsibly are at risk for violence, sexual assault, and even suicide.
 Drinking and driving is also an extreme risk for avid drinkers, and they cost the government as much as 114 billion dollars each year.(2)

-Within this disorder, there is no cure.
-With AUD, it may be a lifelong commitment.
+There is no cure for AUD.
 Relapses are common and success depends on other outside influences.
 This is why it’s important to identify AUD and to treat it once you know.

 One drink to two doesn’t raise eyebrows for concern, but after time, drink after drink could potentially be fatal.
 Here are a few symptoms of AUD to determine if your consumption is above normal:(3)